tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/maximin/README.md

 # Maximin

-Write a function that prints the minimum and maximum elements from an list *without* using the `min` or `max` list functions.
+Write a function that prints the minimum and maximum elements from a list *without* using the `min` or `max` list functions.

 ```python
 [12, 33, 41, 2, 61, 32, 75, 43, 67]